Solution | Next Best Offer for Banking#

 Plug and play with your own data and parameter choices#

-1. Data can be uploaded directly from the filesystem in the first section of the Dataiku app.
+1. Upload data directly from the filesystem in the first section.

-2. Data can be connected to your database of choice by selecting an existing connection.
+2. Connect to your database of choice by selecting an existing connection.

-3. Connection settings and data can be copied from a Next Best Offer for Banking project already built.
+3. Copy connection settings and data from a Next Best Offer for Banking project already built.

-Be sure to refresh the page so that the app can dynamically take your data into account.
+Be sure to refresh the page so that the interface can dynamically take your data into account.

-Dataiku screenshot of the accompanying Dataiku Application for this solution
+Dataiku screenshot of the accompanying Project Setup for this Solution

-With our data selected and loaded into the Flow, we can move to the following App sections:
+With data selected and loaded into the Flow, you can move to the following sections:

 Section